 I get it, sometimes cheap winter fun for couples isn’t cheap enough.
 We need some free winter fun ideas!
 So, let’s talk about some of the free things you can do in winter.
-These are the things you can do even if you have no money or are going for a no spend month.
-Here’s my top five ideas for free winter fun(assuming you already have some of the supplies of course)!
+These are the things you can do even if you have no money or are going for a no-spend month.
+Here are my top five ideas for free winter fun(assuming you already have some of the supplies of course)!

 When I was a kid, my absolute favorite winter activity was sledding.
 There was a park near our house with a giant hill that all the neighborhood kids flocked to with the first snow.
 We’d spend hours sledding down the hill and hauling our sleds back up it.
 You had to be careful to not get hit by other sledders on the trek up!

 Sledding isn’t just for kids though.
 Grab your partner and your sled and head to the nearest hill once the snow starts falling!
 Embrace your inner child and enjoy the exhilaration of racing down the hill bundled up with your partner.
 Then, you can head home and snuggle up with a delicious cup of hot cocoa.